Camille Winbush: Other ventures

 In 2002, Winbush recorded "One Small Voice" featuring singers Myra and Taylor Momsen and "The Night Before Christmas Song" for the compilation album School's Out!
 Christmas.
 She also sang on the soundtrack of the Disney musical production of Geppetto.

 As a teenager, Winbush operated an ice cream shop she named Baked Ice, located in Pasadena, California.
 It opened in 2003 and an aunt supervised the store when Winbush was unavailable.
 She received a Teenpreneur Award from Black Enterprise in 2004.
 The business was still extant as of 2005.

+In February 2021, Winbush started an OnlyFans account.